30 Healthy Lunch Ideas That Aren’t Salad

 Upgrade your whole wheat toast with tasty avocados.
-Not only are they a delicious topping to your toast (we recommend Ezekiel bread), they’re also one of our top [20 Healthy Fats To Make You Thin] (https://www.eatthis.com/healthy-fats).
+Not only are they a delicious topping to your toast (we recommend Ezekiel bread), but they’re also full of healthy monounsaturated fats.
 Add an egg on top of this nutritious lunch choice for an added boost of protein.
 Make sure to use no more than half an avocado, which clocks in at 161 calories and 14 grams of fat.

 BROWN RICE TORTILLA QUESADILLA